 When wine industry tastemaker Kerrin Laz’s mother was diagnosed with early onset Alzheimer’s in 2014, she knew that she had to do something to help fight this disease.
 In 2017, Kerrin founded Inspire Napa Valley to raise critical funds and awareness of Alzheimer’s disease in the Napa Valley, with proceeds directed to support the Alzheimer’s Association.
-Join us in tackling the sixth-leading cause of death in the United States and the only disease in the top ten causes of death without a way to prevent, cure, or slow its progression.
-Our goal is to raise more than $1 million to address this rapidly growing health crisis.
+The Inaugural Wine Weekend was held on May 4-6, 2018, and raised over $1 million to support the cause.

 “Before my mother's diagnosis, Alzheimer’s seemed like something my grandparents were at risk of getting, not my mother.
 It has taken me some time to accept the magnitude of creating such a significant event, but I know that now is the time to do this.
 Thanks to my incredible relationships with wineries and avid wine enthusiasts, wine will be the catalyst to advance awareness and our goal is raise more than $1 million for Alzheimer’s and dementia research while supporting individuals who currently live with the disease."